oriolgual/reefpoints/source/posts/2015-10-06-capturing-the-colors.md

 The reason photos often don’t live up to out vibrant expectations (think ~90% of all sunset photos ever) is partially that the camera is only able to capture a small part of what our eye can see (the human eye has a very high dynamic range), and partially our brain.

-The way our eyes “read” colors is not only based on the colors’ measurable intensity, hue, and brightness, but also on the context.
+The way our brains “read” colors is not only based on the colors’ measurable intensity, hue, and brightness, but also on the context.
 For fall foliage specifically, we might “read” a very saturated orange in the maple leaves when they are surrounded by less saturated brown leaves, grass or buildings, and against a complimentary blue sky.

 So, I imagine that reality is somewhere in-between: my brain makes the fall colors feel very intense, while a camera might dull them in the process of trying to capture all the information.